Refuse Trucks

 Ignoring these indicators can result in contaminated oil circulating through the system and accelerated wear.

-Contamination is the leading cause of hydraulic system failure.
-Even a single particle can damage critical components.
-Cleanliness is essential during any intervention on the hydraulic circuit.
+Contamination is the main cause of hydraulic system failure.
+A single particle can damage critical components.
+Cleanliness is of utmost importance during any intervention on the hydraulic circuit.
 Contamination can come from:

-To reduce these risks, the following best practices should be implemented:
+To limit these risks, certain best practices must be integrated into operations:

 Quick-connect filling systems allow oil to be filtered before entering the tank.

-Cleaning surfaces around access points before servicing significantly reduces contamination.
+Cleaning surfaces around access points before any intervention significantly reduces the introduction of contaminants.

 Worn seals can allow air or water to enter the system.